Effective Communication Study

 These substances are among the most likely to produce symptoms of physical dependence, tolerance, and withdrawal.

-Withdrawal from chronic alcohol use includes tremors, and within several hours, nausea and vomiting, anxiety, transient hallucinations, agitation, insomnia, and at its most extreme withdrawal delirium.
+Withdrawal from chronic alcohol use includes tremors, and within several hours, nausea and vomiting, anxiety, transient hallucinations, agitation, insomnia, and at its most extreme, withdrawal delirium.

 Withdrawal delirium (or delirium tremens – DTs) can produce frightening hallucinations and body tremors.